 The Chinese Classics strand is crucial to DRBU’s mission, which is to equip students with the necessary skills for understanding and coping with life in our increasingly globalized and multi-cultural world.
 The complex understanding that comes from the investigation of the central philosophical, literary, and aesthetic works of China provides students with an increased range of resources with which to address pressing questions in their own lives.
 Furthermore, by devoting significant attention to a non-Western culture, students gain the ability to appreciate a diversity of worldviews and understand the challenges—as well as the necessity—of being able to communicate and translate between different languages and cultures.
 Through grounding students in an understanding of the seminal texts of China, the Chinese Classics strand provides students with fundamental skills for active participation as global citizens.

 Interspersed among the philosophical readings above, selections from the Five Classics will also be analyzed and discussed.
-These include the Shijing [Odes], the earliest collection of poetry in China; the Shujing [Documents] and the Chunqiu [Spring and Autumn Annals], two early historical works; the three Rites Canons, consisting of the Yili [Ceremonials], the Zhouli [Zhou Rites], and the Liji [Rites Records]; as well as the Yijing [Changes], a significant divinatory text.
+These include the Shijing (Odes), the earliest collection of poetry in China; the Shujing (Documents), and the Chunqiu (Spring and Autumn Annals), two early historical works; the three Rites Canons, consisting of the Yili (Ceremonials), the Zhouli (Zhou Rites), and the Liji (Rites Records); as well as the Yijing (The Changes), a significant divinatory text.
 As some of the earliest Chinese writings, the Five Classics are truly foundational in the sense that they are the building blocks upon which later intellectual and literary writings are based.
 An understanding of these texts is crucial to comprehending almost all later Chinese thought.
-Toward the end of spring semester, students read the Xiaojing [The Classic on Family Reverence].

 A wide variety of poetry is offered, including Six Dynasties poems by Tao Yuanming and the Seven Sages of the Bamboo Grove, as well as Tang dynasty verse by Wang Wei, Li Bai, Du Fu, Bai Zhuyi, Hanshan, and others.
 Essays by writers such as Han Yu and Ouyang Xiu are examined before the class turns to major Neo-Confucian thinkers of the Song and Ming dynasties, including Zhang Zai, Cheng Yi, Zhu Xi, Lu Xiangshan, and Wang Yangming.
-Students delve deeply into two chapters of the Liji—the Daxue [The Great Learning] and Zhongyong [Doctrine of the Mean]—which become canonized in the Song Dynasty as two of the Four Books required for exam candidates [along with the Analects and Mencius].
-Literature is explored through novels such as the Sanguo Yanyi [Romance of the Three Kingdoms] and Xi You Ji [Journey to the West].
+Students delve deeply into two chapters of the Liji—the Daxue (The Great Learning) and Zhongyong (Doctrine of the Mean)—which become canonized in the Song Dynasty as two of the Four Books required for exam candidates (along with the Analects and Mencius).

 Selection of authors and works explored in the Chinese Classics strand